 Visit your vet as soon as you spot any of these signs.

 What can I do to help my Westie?

-Ensuring your pet’s diet is high in essential fatty acids, particularly omega-3 and omega-6 (for example fish oil, evening primrose oil) can help maintain their skin barrier function; studies show these supplements can help to control allergic skin disease and itching according to an article published on Veterinary Practice on essential fatty acids in veterinary dermatology.
+Ensuring your pet’s diet is high in essential fatty acids, particularly omega-3 and omega-6 (for example fish oil, evening primrose oil) can help maintain their skin barrier function; studies show these supplements can help to control allergic skin disease and itching.
 There are also commercial diets available which are specifically formulated to help itchy dogs, for example, vegetable-based foods can be effective for dogs with skin or gut issues, connected to food intolerance or sensitivity.
 Ask your vet for details.

 What else can I do?

 Regularly bathing your dog with a medicated shampoo can normalise the surface concentration of bacteria and yeast and will also help to wash away environmental surface allergens.
 Using an antiseptic spray or mousse in-between bath times can also give a more prolonged effect.

 Ask your vet or vet nurse about the best products to use: look out for those that list chlorhexidine as an ingredient, for good anti-bacterial and anti-yeast activity.

 Find out more about Nextmune UK’s range of topical skin and ear products at nextmune.com

 Find out more about ‘Solo Vegetal’ Nextmune UK’s unique vegetable-based diet for dogs a at vegan-dogfood.co.uk/project/solo-vegetal/